As a church based in the local community, we love to bring benefit to the people who live in our Borough.

 Local Area Neighbourhood Watch

 As a part of the local community, Little Ilford Baptist Church shares the same kinds of concerns that those living around us have for the safety of our neighbourhood.
-We are proud to host the regular Neighbourhood Watch meetings for the Little Ilford ward, often attended by local councillors and the Metropolitan Police's Safer Neighbourhoods Team in the ward.
+We have been proud to host Neighbourhood Watch meetings for the Little Ilford ward, which were often attended by local councillors and the Metropolitan Police's local Safer Neighbourhoods Team.

 More Church and Community